Hasan-Aga/my-work/README.md

 ```

 ## run the experiment
-clone this repo into the VM and run the python script that is inside the 'advanced' directory.
+run the python script that is inside the 'advanced' directory.